fernando-mc/fernandomc.com/content/reading-list.md

 - Norse Mythology
 - The Adventures of Oliver Twist
+- A Discovery of Witches
-- An Indigenous People's History of the United States
+- A People's History of the United States

 **Read in 2018**